6th November 2020Parent information - blending learning

 Briarwood is a Bristol school committed to providing a high quality of education, care and life experiences for children and young people with Severe and Profound Learning Difficulties, Complex Needs, Autism and Sensory Impairment from 3-19 years.
 The school is based on three sites.
 The Primary and Post 16 Departments are on the Briar Way site.
 Our Secondary Department is on the Snowdon Road site, co-located with Bristol Metropolitan Secondary Academy and finally The Pod is our Early Years Centre, co-located with Barton Hill Academy.
 The Secondary site has a specialist centre for pupils with behaviours that challenge, called The Nexus.

-The values of Briarwood School are that all pupils should their time with us, so that they can and to their full potential.
+The values of Briarwood School are that all pupils should enjoy their time with us, so that they can engage and learn to their full potential.
 A dedicated team of staff, governors and parents/carers are proud to support 155 children and young people aged 3 to 19 years on roll and are passionate about their progress, happiness and care.
 At Briarwood, we encourage staff to be innovative and creative with a bespoke curriculum that puts the needs of our pupils first, complemented by pioneering assessment and reporting systems.
 Events like the Briarwood Music Festival and the Art Auction, demonstrate that the staff are encouraged to be imaginative in providing the very best learning and enrichment experiences.

 The development of the Nexus Alternative Education Provision has enabled pupils with the most challenging behaviours to remain in a school setting and the governors are wholly committed to full inclusion.